wrighted/wd-ethan.github.io/assets/resume.md

 - Trusted to assist in the onboarding process for new developers.

-- Participated in code reviews and provided constructive feedback to peers in.
+- Participated in code reviews and provided constructive feedback to peers.

 ---

 ## Projects

 **bespoke**

 - Currently working on a team of 2 developing a daily journal app using **Swift** in **XCode**.
 - Technologies used: Swift UI, Firebase, Google O'Auth.
 - [bespoke](https://github.com/wd-ethan/be-written).

-**Graphics Assignment**
+**Raytracer**

-- Created an original graphics scene as part of course completion.
+- Produced an object-oriented and fully functional raytracer in **Java**.
-- Technologies used: Javascript, OpenGL.
+- Technologies used: Java, JAMA.
 - [Portfolio](https://wrighte.dev).

 ---